Authors – Shreya Dasgupta & Smruti Jain

 - Noise pollution is an emerging health hazard that threatens our physical and psychological well being.
 Constant exposure to noise greater than 70 decibels leads to stress and a higher risk of developing hearing loss, hypertension, migraine, and heart-related disorders.

 Solution to Pollution

 Pollution problems affect everyone and efforts are being undertaken by the government and non-governmental organizations to restore ecological balance such as restoring rivers.
 The complete lockdown due to the COVID-19 crisis has proven that nature is capable of healing itself rapidly in the absence of human activity.
-India and cities all over the world are experiencing a record decrease in air pollution, to the point that the Himalayan ranges can be observed from 250kms away in Jalandhar.
+India and cities all over the world are experiencing a record reduction in air pollution to the point that the Himalayan mountains were observed from 250kms away in Jalandhar.
 Metro cities like Delhi, Mumbai, Chennai, Kolkata, and Bangalore are now breathing easy with an improvement in the air quality index.

 According to the Central Pollution Control Board, nitrogen dioxide levels have decreased by 71% and are expected to fall further.
 Rivers like Ganga and Yamuna have also shown a sharp decline in pollution parameters, making them much safer for irrigation and consumption by more than 5 million people.
 These instances are proof that India is capable of reducing pollution levels substantially while improving health standards.

 In 2018, the citizens of Tuticorin took to the streets protesting the rampant pollution of air and water resources by the Sterlite Copper plant.
 Since its subsequent closure, the region has seen a dramatic decrease in the SO2 levels.
 Awareness and action among citizens is an important pillar in this movement to decrease pollution and thus prevent diseases.